Skip to content

 Event behavior depends on install mode

-Your users can install in live mode, test mode, or both.
+Your users can install apps in live mode, test mode, both modes, or a sandbox environment.
 Set webhooks according to the following guidelines:

 Troubleshooting